Occupation Report Β· Hospitality

 Your personalised plan

-Chefs score 18/100 on average — but your score depends on seniority, location, and skills.
+Chefs score 18/100 on average — but your score turns on how much of your week is Menu Costing & Pricing (52% exposed), and on seniority and sector.

 Not a Chef?
 Check your own score.